Avoiding excess weight

 - Remove all excess epoxy that pools on or in the hull.

 - Work the squeegee hard to make sure the fiberglass is completely wetted out and in contact with the wood.
-Cloth that floats up in epoxy will increase weight and risk getting sanded through later.
+A cloth that floats up in epoxy will increase weight and risk getting sanded through later.

 - Some building manuals recommend end pours – massive lumps of epoxy in the extreme ends.
 In my opinion, a very questionable practice, with dead weight in bad positions and requiring some degree of acrobatics with the kayak on its end and spilling epoxy from 2 meters height.
 Don’t, unless you intend to sink ships with that reinforced ram!
 If you need a filler (fx for a rope through the stem), carve a filler in light wood.